-To establish a PKI-encrypted connection, you need to add the following to your code.
+To establish a PKI-authenticated and encrypted connection, you need to add the following to your code.

 Specify security level